Table of Contents

 Flexion and extension

 If someone performs a flexion of the spine, the intervertebral disc and the ventral vertebrae are compressed, and the inferior articular surface of the cranial vertebra slides cranially.
 In biomechanics, this phenomenon is called divergence.
-Conversely, during spine extension, the dorsal portions are compressed, the intervertebral foramen narrows and the facets of the facet joints lock.
+Conversely, during spine extension, the dorsal portions are compressed, the intervertebral foramen narrows, and the facets of the facet joints lock.
 This movement is called convergence.

 Lateral flexion and rotation

 During lateral flexion, the concave side of the vertebral joints converges, while divergence takes place on the contralateral side.
 This causes the foramen to narrow on the side to which the lateral flexion is then performed.
-During rotation, a contralateral sliding of the facies superior articular takes place.
-In the cervical spine, this movement always takes place coupled with a lateral flexion.
+During rotation, a contralateral sliding of the facies articularis superior takes place.
+In the cervical spine, this movement always takes place coupled with lateral flexion.

 Diseases of the spinal column